IAMlKeno/EJ-drupal_codetest/README.md

 Once successfully installed, open a drush terminal and run the following command: drush src scripts/db_load.php.
 This will load some test users into the database.

+You can also list the users/students that registered for the course using the following command: drush src scripts/list_registered_users.php.

 ## TODO
-* When displaying registered users, tally the total users registered.
+* ~~When displaying registered users, tally the total users registered. ~~
 * If a user chose not to register for the class, allow them to change their decision.